-We estimate that 3,160 takes of 460 sea otters by Level B harassment may occur due to Trident's planned dock repair and construction activities.
+We estimate that 544 takes of 37 sea otters by Level B harassment and 70 takes of 7 sea otters by Level A harassment may occur due to TMC's planned cruise ship dock construction activities.
 In order to conduct this analysis and estimate the potential amount of take by harassment, several critical assumptions were made.